 You can insert plain, formatted and/or hyperlinked text in a variety of fonts and styles into your content …

-(WP Content Editor)
+(WP Visual Content Editor)

 (WordPress Visual Content Editor Tab And Menu Buttons)

-(WordPress SEO Plugin And Excerpt Module)
+(SEO Plugin And Post Excerpt Section)

-- How To Create Mobile-Responsive Charts And Graphs In Posts And Pages In WordPress
+- Create Graphs In Posts In WordPress

-- Inserting Scripts And Snippets Of Code Into WordPress Content
+- Adding Scripts To WordPress Content

 Next Step …

-WordPress Post Features
+WordPress Post Options

-1 – Title Section
+1 – Post Title Section

 (Using Symbols In Post Titles)

-2 – Post Editor
+2 – Post Content Area

-3 – Post Publish Section
+3 – Publish Options

 - Pending Review – A post marked as pending review is similar to a draft post, but needs to be reviewed and approved by a registered site user with Editor privileges.